aws-samples/busy-engineers-encryption-sdk/docs/exercises/2-encryption_sdk.rst

 You may also have noticed that using the KMS client directly requires a fair amount of boilerplate - in particular, all those byte buffer conversions.
-It's also difficult to put any kind of dynamic data in the encryption context, as you need to find a separate place to store those context values.
+It's also difficult to put any kind of dynamic data in the Encryption Context, as you need to find a separate place to store those context values.
 We'll resolve all of these by converting things to use the encryption SDK instead.